Andrei Mărginean: Messina

 Andrei made his senior debut for Messina on 12 September 2021, in a 2–1 away loss over Monopoli counting for the Serie C.

 Novara

 On 4 August 2022, Mărginean was loaned to Novara.

+Ternana

+On 12 August 2023, Mărginean joined Ternana in Serie B for a season-long loan.

+Dinamo Bucureşti

+On 19 July 2024, Mărginean was sent on loan to Liga I club Dinamo Bucureşti for a season, with the option of a permanent transfer.